Out to Lunch is a Darla McDowell Novel

 “Of course, seriously,” Inge snapped.
 “Would I make up such a ting?”

 “I only meant…” What the heck had she meant?
 She was playing for time, nothing more.
 As usual she was stuck in the middle here, trying to keep these two from spoiling another lunch with their thoughtless words.
 Sometimes she wondered why she bothered.
 She drew a long breath.
 “I guess what I’m trying to say is that I’m happy for you Inge.”

 Inge narrowed her eyes.

 Maureen kept chasing that stupid little tomato.
-With any luck at all she wasn’t listening.
+With any luck at all she hadn't heard a word.

 “And that I hope this one works out better than the last two or three.”

 Maureen’s fork clattered to her plate.
 “So, tell us, Inge, did you meet this guy through shadesofsilver dot argh?”